19 Best Restaurants In Asheville From Locals (2024)

 • Contact: 747 Haywood Road Asheville, NC 28806 | (828) 412-5905

 A favorite of Tom’s, Thai Pearl serves up the best Thai food in Asheville.
 Located between two popular West Asheville restaurants, Nine Mile and Jargon, select from curries, rice dishes, stir-fries, soups, Thai salads, and fresh oysters.
-We love Chef May’s Thai onion rings, ginger soup, green papaya salad, Pad Thai, and Thai Basil dishes.
+We enjoy Chef May’s Thai onion rings, ginger soup, green papaya salad, Pad Thai, and Thai Basil dishes.
 Chef May, who trained at The Royal Palace in Bangkok and alongside a Michelin Star Chef in Australia, brings a unique touch to the cuisine.
+Takeout from Thai Pearl is never a bad idea either.

 Leo’s House Of Thirst